 Believe it or not, if you can explain the circumstances that caused your financial issues, some banks may make an exception.
 It never hurts to ask and the bank account might approve your account after a second look.

 Find a Bank That Doesn’t Check Financial History

 Finally, there are banks that don’t do credit checks or use outside agencies to check your financial history.
 To that end, many of these banks have rules that you’ll need to adhere to, such as maintaining a minimum balance in your account or making a certain number of direct deposits each month.

 We get it: you may want a bank that won’t check your financial history.
 You also don’t want to deal with a whole bunch of rules.
 Luckily for you, there is a bank that may suit your needs perfectly.

-It can be challenging to rebuild your finances when you have a bad banking history.
-Second chance checking accounts are a great option for those who wish to take control of their financial futures but have past problems.
+It can be challenging to rebuild your finances when you have a bad credit or a poor banking history.
 Second chance checking offers to check accounts that can help you rebuild your banking history, and not all banks offer such options to those who have past problems.
-Chime bank is a second chance banking option that can help you rebuild your banking history while also managing your money from an award-winning mobile app.
-Since Chime is a different type of bank, without all the trappings of a traditional bank, they can be a great option for those interested in second chance banks.